Physics and Astronomy

 Bound states, collision theory, matrix mechanics, symmetry and groups, perturbation theory.

-PHYS 710 Advanced Laboratory Techniques (Units: 3)
+PHYS 710 Advanced Laboratory Techniques II (Units: 3)

 Prerequisite: Graduate standing or permission of the instructor.